Seikho/evtstore/readme.md

 > npm i evtstore
 ```

-`evtstore` is typed with TypeScript and comes with two "providers":
+`evtstore` is typed with TypeScript and comes with multiple storage "providers":

+**See `src/test/util.ts` and `provider.spec.ts` for examples**

-- `evtstore/provider/memory`
+`evtstore/provider/memory`

 - In memory provider for experimentation.
 - This can be initalised with an array of `StoredEvent[]`

+`evtstore/provider/knex`

+- SQL provider for SQLite and Postgres
+- The `knex` and `sqlite3 or pg` dependencies must be installed prior to use
+- Bookmark table: `{ bookmark: string, position: number }`
+- Events table: `{ stream: string, version: number, position: number, timestamp: DateTime, event: text }`
+- A `migrate` function is provided

 `evtstore/provider/mongo`